ilfrich/pbu-mongo/README.md

     1. [AbstractMongoStore](#abstractmongostore) - abstract class for handling MongoDB collection access
        1. [MongoConnection](#mongoconnection) - a helper class to assist with creating multiple store instances
     2. [AbstractMongoDocument](#abstractmongodocument) - abstract class for wrapping MongoDB BSON documents
+    3. [ProgressUpdater](#progressupdater) - a collection of classes to help with updating job progress

 ## Installation